MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-cloud-pki-configure-byoca.md

 ---
 # Configure Microsoft Cloud PKI - Bring your own CA

-This article describes how to configure Microsoft Cloud PKI for Intune so that you can bring your own certification authority (BYCOA).
-BYOCA lets you create and anchor a private issuing CA in the cloud to your on-premises CA. The private CA can be made up of N+1 CA hierarchies.
+This article describes how to configure Microsoft Cloud PKI for Intune so that you can bring your own certification authority (BYOCA).
+BYOCA lets you create and anchor a private issuing CA in the cloud to your on-premises or private CA. The private CA can be made up of N+1 CA hierarchies.

 > [!div class="mx-imgBorder"]
 > ![Diagram of Cloud PKI, BYOCA workflow in Intune.](./media/microsoft-cloud-pki/cloud-pki-byoca-worfklow.png)